 - use a direct quote from a particular source

-- copy tables or figures, or present specific information like dates/statistics
+- copy tables or figures, or present specific information like data/statistics

-Cheung (2012, p.
-48) notes that "universities in Hong Kong need to strengthen their academic credentials" if they are to compete in the world economy.
+Cheung (2012) notes that "universities in Hong Kong need to strengthen their academic credentials" if they are to compete in the world economy (p.
+48).

 You can also include a page number when you take an idea from a particular page.
 However, it would not be appropriate academic style to include a page number in all or most of your in-text citations if you are only taking ideas from a source.

 4. Use of "et al."